Transportation in Plants

 Xylem: Xylem is responsible for transportation of water and minerals.
 It is composed of trachieds, xylem vessels, xylem parenchyma and xylem fibre.
-Trachieds and xylem vessels are the conducting elements.
+Trachieds and xylem vessels are the conducting elements, i.e. they are the channels through which water and minerals are transported.
 The xylem makes a continuous tube in plants which runs from roots to stem and right up to the veins of leaves.

 Ascent of Sap

 The upward movement of water and minerals from roots to different plant parts is called ascent of sap.
 Many factors are at play in ascent of sap and it takes place in many steps.
 They are explained as follows: